TKaluza/HX711-multi/README.md

 # How to use
 See the examples section for usage, as well as some useful tools for evaluating your setup.

+# Functions
+If you have defined a scales object according to the example you have right now the following options:
+  * scales.readRaw(results); Gives you a unchanged read out of the sensors in a long array
+  * scales.tare(times, tolerance); Tares the system without calculation a average value, but checking if read outs are in the given tolerance field.
+  * scales.read(results); Gives you the a readout Raw-tare value.